w3f/polkadot-wiki/docs/learn-auction.md

 Slot D |__________|     1    |     2     |     3     |     4     |...
 Slot E |__________|__________|     1     |     2     |     3     |     4     |...
        ^                                             ^
-       ---------------------2 years-------------------

-Each period of the range 1 - 4 represents a 6-month duration for a total of 2 years
+       ---------------------max lease-------------------

 ```

-Each parachain slot has a maximum duration of 2 years, divided into 6-month periods.
-More than one
+_Each period of the range 1 - 4 represents a
+{{ polkadot: 6-month duration for a total of 2 years :polkadot }}
+or a shorter duration on Kusama_

-continuous period is a range.
+More than one continuous period is a range.

-Bidders will submit a configuration of bids specifying the DOT amount they are willing to bond and
+Bidders will submit a configuration of bids specifying the token amount they are willing to bond and
 for which ranges.
 The slot ranges may be any continuous range of the periods 1 - 4.

 > Please note: If you bond tokens with a parachain slot, you cannot stake with those tokens.
 In this